osama78assi/change_content_script/README.md

 and simpply I don't want to load entire **express** module just for types!

-so I will go with simpel solution **CHANGE IT.** But that will take time.
+so I will go with simple solution **CHANGE IT.** But that will take time.
 A lot of time and I have a lot of files. that's annoying simply.

 So I said what if I have something that read these files and change what I want ?